jasonbot/weblog/content/weblog/on-electron.md

 It's easy to disparagingly refer to an Electron app as bloated, or a crappy wrapper around a web app.
 This is lazy, reductive thinking that travels well in short-form media like TikTok and Elon Musk's _𝕏: The Everything App_.

-> I'm going to say this in so many words over an over in here: do you hate Electron out of
+> I'm going to say this in so many words over and over: do you hate Electron out of
 >
 > 1. Groupthink,
 > 2. Out of misguided and impractical engineering aesthetics, or